fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 ## **Notes**
 Please Note - The "99999-mt7996-eeprom-fix-0s.patch" is a test patch that I've been working on..
 I've applied the same logic from both the tx_power_check and EEPROM-contains-0s patches into the one patch so feel free to test. (work in progress)

+Please Note - IF you are testing the new patch and you change the maximum transmit power you should always reboot the BPI-R4